Assisting classroom teachers in primary and secondary schools and delivering language presentations and workshops.

 Location and Travel

-We will reimburse travel costs for this project.
+We will reimburse necessary travel costs for this project.
 Visit our travel page to plan your journey to your volunteering activity.

 How to get involved

-Complete Safeguarding training
+- Complete the Online Safeguarding training + DBS check

 All volunteers will be required to:

 - Complete an Enhanced criminal background check from the Disclosure and Barring Service (DBS)

 - In addition, if you have lived outside of the UK for more than 6 months in the past 5 years you need to obtain a criminal record check from the country you lived in.
 This is commonly referred to as a ‘Certificate of Good Conduct’

 Why get involved?

 - It is very rewarding to be able to use the language skills you have acquires and contribute towards expanding the knowledge of younger students.
 You will act as a role model for them and have the chance to make a long-lasting positive impact on their academic discipline.
 By making the study of the foreign language more exciting, you can inspire them to continue studying it at a higher level, maybe even onto university.